raiden-network/spec/smart_contracts.rst

 - ``settle_timeout``: Number of blocks that need to be mined between a call to closeChannel and settleChannel
 - ``participant1_total_deposit``: The total amount of tokens that ``participant1`` will have as deposit

-As the :ref:``depositChannel <deposit-channel>`` function, a successful call to this function will emit a `ChannelNewDeposit` event in the same way.
+As the :ref:``depositChannel <deposit-channel>`` function, a successful call to this function will emit a `ChannelNewDeposit` event in the same way and same block (so clients must ensure they're able to react to deposit events inclusive on the block when `ChannelOpen` was detected).

 .. _withdraw-channel: